 4. The Bund in Shanghai

 This is also a must for your China photo trip.
 The famous riverfront offers a beautiful contrast between the old and new Shanghai.
 Here you'll have the opportunity to take awesome photos of the city's futuristic skyline such as the Shanghai World Financial Center and Oriental Pearl Radio & TV Tower, as well as a great number of amazing historical European-style buildings.
 You can simply take a stroll along the Bund or take a river cruise to soak up the views.

 Best time to shoot: sunset or nighttime when lights are on

 The Bund is a fantastic location to photograph the soaring skyline of Shanghai

 5. Terracotta Warriors in Xi'an

 Another must-shoot sight on your China photo tour.
-Located in Xi'an, the best-known ancient capital of China, the Army of Terracotta Warriors is one of the most important discoveries of the world.
-The site contains an estimated 6,000 warriors and horses, with 2000 of the imposing warriors being on display, each possessing unique expression, hairstyle and amour, offering you excellent chances to get great photos.
+Located in Xi'an, the best-known ancient capital of China, the Army of Terracotta Warriors is one of the most important discoveries in the world.
+The site contains an estimated 6,000 warriors and horses, with 2000 of the imposing warriors being on display, each possessing a unique expression, hairstyle, and amour, offering you excellent chances to get great photos.